alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

     -> stringLength()
 ```

 Now, main's only job is to ask the runtime to read from stdin and invoke a function of our choice when it is done doing so.
-This means main is no longer an active procedure; it returns leaving it up to the runtime to keep the process running until it has input from stdin to hand back to our function `handleUserInput`.
+This means main is no longer an active procedure; it returns, leaving it up to the runtime to keep the process running until it has input from stdin to hand back to our function `handleUserInput`.

 Here's what the stack trace looks like: